3.3 Standard Analysis Output - STHC Reports & Covering Letter

-Note a sample STHC report can be obtained from our Download page...
+Note: A sample STHC report can be obtained from our Download page...

-Clients can of course adapt the letter as they see fit e.g. discussing how the STHC fits in with their own overall
+Clients can of course adapt the letter as they see fit e.g. discussing how the STHC fits in with their own overall service delivery to schools.

 - Table with mode of travel breakdown for school plus authority average